node-scarlet/server/README.md

 Once listening, `requests.port()` will return the active port.

 ### Static Files
-"Static" refers to any files that you may want to serve to requesters outright, like `.html`, `.css`, or `.js` files to be consumed by the browser.
+"Static" refers to any file that you may want to serve to requesters outright, like `.html`, `.css`, or `.js` to be consumed by the browser.

 In a production environment, Node should rely on a reverse-proxy like Nginx to serve static files, but for small projects or development environments, you can use something like the following.